Why context matters

 - are an adult returner who has been out of school for five years and out of education for three years or who have a relevant accreditation of prior learning or work record or have been made redundant

-- have indicated other factors including being transgender, estranged, declared a disability, declared a mental health issue, are in a vulnerable group (e.g. declared a Criminal Conviction or a Children's Panel enquiry), declared other adverse circumstances or have taken part in the Reach or ACES or SWAP programmes (with demonstrable engagement)
+- have indicated other factors including having declared a disability, declared a mental health issue, faced disruption to your education assessed as attending five or more Primary and Secondary schools or residing more than 40 miles from their Secondary School, declared other adverse circumstances, being transgender, estranged, are in a vulnerable group (e.g. declared a Criminal Conviction or a Children's Panel enquiry) or have taken part in the Reach or ACES or SWAP programmes (with demonstrable engagement)

 Putting everything in context gives us the biggest and clearest picture about you.